B-Eells/Cyclistic-Case-Study/README.md

 #### Google Cloud

-In my **Google Cloud** account, I created a bucket called **2024_divvy-tripdata-bucket** and uploaded the source files to it.
-I chose this location due to its capacity and ease of access using Big Query.
-For backup, I uploaded the 12 zip files to my personal Google Drive account.
+In my **Google Cloud** account, a bucket was created called **2024_divvy-tripdata-bucket** and the source files were uploaded to it.
+This storage solution was chosen due to its capacity and ease of access using Big Query.
+For backup, the 12 .zip files were uploaded to my personal Google Drive account.

 #### Google BigQuery

-I performed data exploration and analysis using Google BigQuery, where I created a dataset called **2024_divvy_tripdata_comb**.
+Data exploration and analysis was carried out using Google BigQuery, where I created a dataset called **2024_divvy_tripdata_comb**.
 Within that dataset I created a table called **2024_divvy_tipdata** where I combined all of the monthly data from my Google Cloud bucket.
-Within the same directory I  also saved cleaning and analysis tables.
+Within the same directory I also saved tables used for cleaning and analysis.

 ### Data Organization